jundalisay/superb/content/en/research/machiavelli/prince/chapter-12.md

-+++
+---
+title: "Mercenaries and the Different Kinds Of Soldiers"
+heading: "Chapter 12"
+author: "Niccolo Machiavelli"
-title= "Mercenaries and How Many Kinds Of Soldiers There Are" heading= "Chapters 12" date= 2021-09-25 author= "Niccolo Machiavelli" description= "Whoever protects his town well, and has managed the other concerns of his subjects in the way stated above, will never be attacked without great caution" image= "/covers/prince.png" linkb= "/research/machiavelli/prince/chapter-10" linkbtext= "Chapter 10" linkf= "/research/machiavelli/prince/chapter-13" linkftext= "Chapter 13" icon = "/icons/mach.jpg"
+description: "Whoever protects his town well, and has managed the other concerns of his subjects in the way stated above, will never be attacked without great caution"
-+++
+date: 2021-09-14
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 <!-- I have described the characteristics of the various principalities that I proposed to discuss, and I have
 18considered in some degree the causes of their being good or bad.
 I have also shown the methods by which